 How to Apply for a Vanity Call Sign

 Applicants have two ways in which to apply for a Vanity call sign.
 FCC accepts the required forms by mail, or applicants can apply on line using the FCC's web site.
-Unless paying by credit card, the required filing fee must be mailed to the FCC's Bank Contractor (the fee is not sent to an FCC office).

 The FCC allows the applicant to submit up to 25, desired call sign choices in the order listed by the applicant.
 The FCC will not honor any request where the applicant may write on the application "please give me the next W1??? call sign that is available".
 The applicant must tell the FCC exactly which call sign(s) is/are being requested for FCC to consider the assignment.

 Applicants seeking a regular Systematic call sign change can apply on line at the FCC's web site or can use the FCC Form 605 and FCC Form 605 “Schedule D” (fill in section 1).
 Mail the two required forms directly to the FCC in Gettysburg PA

 Obtain, complete and forward FCC Form 605 and FCC Form 605 “Schedule D to:

 Federal Communications Commission - Amateur Division

 Need to obtain Form 605, Form 606 or any other FCC forms?
 Connect to the FCC's web site forms page at: http://www.fcc.gov/formpage.html or contact the FCC's Forms Distribution Center toll free at 1(800) 418-FORM (3676) to obtain the forms you need.

 You can find information on how to apply on line for a Vanity call sign by connecting to the FCC's web site.

 Click on the icon entitled “Online Filing LOG IN” to access the FCC's interactive, online application system.
 For complete instructions visit the FCC’s Obtaining a Vanity Call Sign web page.